aa-ag/ftp/README.md

 ## FTP

 Trying to upload and download files via FTP Server using Python, for practice.
+Starting with [`ftplib`](https://docs.python.org/3/library/ftplib.html).